techenthu23/Notes/Miscellaneous/PD.md

 ---

-# Risk and Control Objectives for CSO Security Engineer:
+# Risk and Control Objectives for CSO Security Engineer

 The CSO Security Engineer plays a crucial role in identifying, assessing, and mitigating security risks across the organization.
 Their objectives encompass both proactive risk management and reactive incident response.
 Here's a breakdown of potential objectives and evaluation methods: